| The Global SoS Network

 MIT Professor Thomas Malone does state that in the end, we will probably make choices that save the Earth.
 This means that focusing the collective intelligence towards the meeting of habitat SDGs 13 and 14, should be given the highest priority.
 And considering that the UN weather agency found 2016 to be the hottest year ever -a record that was broken by a significant margin in 2023- the Affordable and Clean Energy-seeking SDG 7 should pioneer the way towards sustainability.

-Influencing The Machinery of Government
+Influencing The Machinery of Government:

 The conceptual framework contained in this webpage helps visualize the diminishing returns of the the zero-sum-game mindset residing in traditional political processes, in which some people and social groups use personal points of view as weapons for clashes of opinion, and where they 'hunt' for legislative resource-allocating power.
-Such antagonism helps bring up yet another reason for viewing partisan politics a form of art, rather than a science, mainly because the results of political processes cannot usually be predicted with accuracy -probably excepting either of two doomsday scenarios: a) The Runaway Greenhouse Effect, or b) The stark realization of eventually having rocket and nuclear engineers bring forth Mutual Assured Destruction and its corollary, Nuclear Winter.

-Once constituents have formed an opinion on a subject, or agreed on a suggestion regarding constituent conflict, they would interact individually -in a formal way- with the legislative function of their Legislative System of Systems.
+Either way, once constituents have formed an opinion on a subject, or agreed on a suggestion regarding constituent conflict, they would interact individually -in a formal way- with the legislative function of their Legislative System of Systems.
 To interact formally, they would use at least four tools to initiate a simple three-step communication method.
 The tools are:

 a pen, a sheet of paper, an envelope, and a postage stamp.

 To a certain degree, and depending on variables such as intrinsic motivation, technical capacity and stress, it is likely that neither will constitents be interested in exercising their democratic power as a regular course of action if it involves any protocol, rite or complex password routine beyond writing and posting an undersigned letter to the pertinent legislator.
 Teledemocratic communication need not and should not contain any overt or hidden stressors for citizens because according to sociotechnical theory, the daily social and technical operational aspects of democracies need to be balanced and optimized.
 If there is any unbalance, then changes should be made to the technical system to obtain joint optimization between the social and technical aspects of the system.
-In other words, constituent-legislator communication has to be simple.
+In other words, constituent-legislator communication has to be simple and convenient.

 How can people and computers be connected so that -collectively- they can act more intelligently than any individuals, groups, or computers have ever done before?